 Such a direct involvement is also visible in the large decorative windows of the auditorium and in the mosaic which overlooks the museum’s pool, all conceived by Chagall and made under his direct supervision.

 View of the museum entrance from the garden; photo © Inexhibit

-The building of the Chagall Museum in Nice was designed as a place for meditation and serenity, its interiors provide a sense of calmness achieved by combining bright materials, mainly plaster and limestone, with a generous use of daylight.
+The building of the Chagall Museum in Nice was designed as a place for meditation and serenity, its interiors provide a sense of calmness achieved by combining bright materials, mainly plaster and limestone, with generous use of daylight.

 Only the auditorium is intentionally left dark, so to emphasize its vividly colored stained glass windows.

-Natural lighting has also another function; since Chagall wanted its paintings to be illuminated by lambent light in order to emphasize their relief, Hermant introduced several narrow vertical windows to obtain a more dramatic lighting than through more usual skylights, mainly because the perception of the artworks changes dramatically at different times of the day.
+Natural lighting has also another function; since Chagall wanted its paintings to be illuminated by lambent light to emphasize their relief, Hermant introduced several narrow vertical windows to obtain more dramatic lighting than through more usual skylights, mainly because the perception of the artworks changes dramatically at different times of the day.

 The beautiful Mediterranean garden which surrounds the building also plays a fundamental role to give the museum that calmness Chagall desired so much.
-The garden is planted with olive trees, cypresses, and maritime pines: Chagall also collaborated with landscape designer Henri Fish, choosing personally a number of flowering plant species because of their colors, mostly whites and blues; a number of African Lily plants were also included so to blossom every 7th July, Chagall’s birthday.
+The garden is planted with olive trees, cypresses, and maritime pines: Chagall also collaborated with landscape designer Henri Fish, choosing personally a number of flowering plant species because of their colors, mostly whites, and blues; a number of African Lily plants were also included so to blossom every 7th July, Chagall’s birthday.